olilanz/ai-yue-gp/README.md

 ### Running the container

-On my setup I am using the following command line:
+On my setup I am using the following parameters:

 ```bash
 docker run -it --rm --name ai-yue-gp \